razafinarivohanania/sudoku/README.md

 Sudoku.render(Sudoku.showRandomCells(cells, 30));
 ```

-and you will got something like this :
+and you will get something like this :

 ```
 3 6 5 9 1 7 4 8 2